 In fact, according to Marketing Land, to get the biggest social media ROI, you’ll need to spend around $200 to $300 per day to see any real return.
 Where does all that money go?

-- Content creation – engaging and unique content must be created and distributed regularly.
+- Content creation -engaging and unique content and imaging such as social media headers, must be created and distributed regularly.

 - Monitoring and testing – not every campaign will be as effective as others so it is necessary to be constantly testing and monitoring results to make sure your social media dollars are being spent wisely.